 How do soccer players communicate with referees?

-Although it’s common to have dialogues between any players on the pitch with the referee, what the regulations indicate is that, in case of any complaint, the captain of the team that usually speaks the language must go.
+Although it’s common to have dialogues between players on the field with the referee, the regulations indicate that in case of any complaint, the captain of the team, that usually speaks the language, must go.

 How do soccer managers communicate with foreign players?

 To overcome these difficulties, clubs mainly use professional translators who are in charge of transmitting their message to the player as well as to a third party, who can be another player or a member of the staff, who helps in communication.

 How do soccer players learn languages?

-This also depends on the level of commitment and the attitude of the player since to a large extent his or her adaptation to the city and even his or her performance on pitch can be affected by this factor.
+This also depends on the level of commitment and the attitude of the player since to a large extent his or her adaptation to the city and even his or her performance on the field can be affected by this factor.

 Some cases learn from day to day and although it’s not the most reliable or efficient method, it’s used, and sometimes it works.
 Some players learn several languages during childhood because of family reasons.

 Education and Language